Paddle the River

 However, when the river’s navigability was legally challenged in 2008, we embarked on an effort with about a dozen other intrepid souls in order to prove that our much-maligned river is – in every sense of the word - still a river.
 Ultimately, the EPA concurred.

-That trip inspired The River Project to develop an educational boating program for the Los Angeles River so that in the future, all Angelenos would be able to experience the river as a river and come to appreciate it as much as we do.
+That trip inspired The River Project to develop an educational boating program so that in the future, all Angelenos would be able to experience the river and come to appreciate it as much as we do.